 Samantabhadra (Puxian) is one of the Four Sacred Bodhisattvas in Chinese Buddhism, representing kind deed and virtue, whose mount is a white elephant with six teeth.

 Statue of Samantabhadra Bodhisattva and His White Elephants on Summit, Photo by Tian Jieyan.

 What Are the Important Cultural Sites of Mount Emei?

-Firstly built during the Wanli Emperor's reign (1572 — 1620), expanded and renovated several times, and now is one of the most well-preserved ancient Buddhist temples.
+Firstly built during the Wanli Emperor's reign (1572 — 1620), it expanded and renovated several times and is now one of the most well-preserved ancient Buddhist temples.

 Baoguo Temple, Photo by Wu Jian.

 Constructed in 399, Wannian Temple was reestablished a few times later in history.

-Today, it is the largest temple of Mount Emei, inside of which preserved valuable relics, such as tablet inscriptions, as an important representative of Emei's rich Buddhist cultural heritage.
+Today, it is the largest temple of Mount Emei, which preserved valuable relics, such as tablet inscriptions, as an important representative of Emei's rich Buddhist cultural heritage.

 Brick Made Beamless Hall in Wannian Temple, Constructed in 1600, Photo by Hongluobo 3518.

 Elephant Bathing Pond (Xixiang Chi Temple)

-This is believed the place that Samantabhadra Bodhisattva (Puxian Pusa) used to wash his mount, the white elephant.
+This is believed to be where Samantabhadra Bodhisattva (Puxian Pusa) used to wash his white elephant mount.

 In recent centuries, more buildings were constructed there and formed today's 3600 square meters large Xixiang Chi Temple.

 Xixiang Chi Temple at Moonlight.

 On the top of Mount Emei is the Golden Summit, which has the tallest (48 meters) golden statue of Samantabhadra Bodhisattva (Puxian Pusa), next to a copper hall, and some grand Buddhist temples.

 Golden Statue of Samantabhadra Bodhisattva (Puxian Pusa) and Temples on the Summit.